 “I actually liked American Sniper,” he tweeted on Jan.
 19. “It just reminded me of the Tarantino scene.”
 He then joked that widespread coverage of his earlier statement was the result of it being a “slow news day.”

 While all of this… hmmm… thoughtful discussion has only served to promote American Sniper, it does bring to mind other more clear-cut examples of wartime propaganda films.
 Consider these:

 Public opinion was already turning against the war in Vietnam when John Wayne’s The Green Berets invaded movie houses.
 Yet the star-spangled, patriotic war flick did little to win the hearts and minds of ordinary Americans.
-In it, “the Duke” plays Mike Kirby, a Special Forces colonel who sets out to show one jaded war correspondent that the United States’ campaign in South East Asia is far from doomed (while mowing down legions of Charlie in the process).
+In it, “the Duke” plays Mike Kirby, a Special Forces colonel who sets out to show a jaded war correspondent that the United States’ campaign in South East Asia is far from doomed (while mowing down legions of Charlie in the process).
 Produced with the full cooperation of the Pentagon, The Green Berets showcased all the latest American military hardware, while featuring a script overflowing with hackneyed PSA-style dialogue warning about the dangers of international communism.
 Although a moderate box office success, the film drew equal parts scorn and derision from critics.
 “I couldn’t believe how absurd this movie was,” said real-life war correspondent John Pilger.
 “I laughed out loud.”
 Roger Ebert would later list The Green Berets as one of the ten worst movies ever made.